 - Slips, trips, and falls are the most common accidents that occur in roofing.

 - Toxic fumes and asbestos: Some roofing materials, such as asbestos and lead, can be harmful.
 It’s essential to work in a well-ventilated area and to wear a mask if necessary.

-- Heavy lifting: Roofing materials can be heavy, so it’s important to lift with your legs, not your back.
+- Heavy lifting: Roofing materials can be severe, so lifting with your legs, not your back, is essential.

 How to stay safe while doing a dangerous job like roofing?

 - Working with a professional roofing company is the best way to stay safe.
 They will have the experience and training to do the job safely.